 - If your DSL or Cable modem has a ready light make sure it is on.
 This indicates modem is communication properly over DSL or Cable network. - If modem is able to report status use that information to verify physical connection is working correctly. - If your ISP uses PPPoE (typically DSL) make sure it accepted your authentication credentials.
 If account uses DHCP try to disconnect and renew the address. - If you need to change modems many ISPs bind account to modem MAC address.
 Either clone the old MAC on the new modem or contact the ISP to reset the line. - Ping a stable site like Broadbandreports.com that does not block ICMP Echo (Ping).
 If Ping cannot resolve host name you may be experiencing a temporary DNS problem.
 Try Pinging the site by IP address.
-As of January 2015 DSLreports.com address is: 64.91.255.98.
+As of December 2015 DSLreports.com address is: 64.91.255.98.
 If you can ping site by IP address but not URL you have identified a DNS problem.
-If site is not accessible by address there is a bigger problem. - Perform a Trace route (tracert in Windows) to stable sites.
+If site is not accessible by address there is a bigger problem. - If you suspect a problem with your ISP's DNS resolver trying using one of the free DNS services and plug it into your computer.
+I use Google's 8.8.8.8 just because it is easy to remember. - Perform a Trace route (tracert in Windows) to stable sites.
 This will give you an idea if your ISP is experiencing congestion (high ping), or is unable to route to the remote host.
 It is not uncommon to have sites "disappear" after a major fiber cut as routers try to route around failure. - If you have DSL or dialup and are experiencing slowness, temporally connect modem directly to Telephone Company NID test jack.
 This disconnects inside wiring.
 If speed improves inside wiring or equipment is interfering with DSL or dialup. - Sites like Broadband Reports have tools to continuously monitor connection quality.